phpinternalsbook/PHP-Internals-Book/Book/TODO/final.rst

 ==============

 Here is the content we couldn't find a dedicated chapter for.
-We'll recall you about PHP's history, the wonderfull path it's drawn, the different contributors that helped with it...
+We'll recall you about PHP's history, the wonderful path it's drawn, the different contributors that helped with it...
 Then we'll help you to get involved in PHP internal development by giving you hints on how to help us make this awesome project grow and master the Web.